tabareCapitan/tabarecapitan.github.io/docs/research.md

     display: block; /* Change display to block */
     width: 100%; /* Set the width to 100% */
   }
+  .summary-workingPaper a {
+    text-decoration: none; /* Remove the underline from links */ }
   .summary-selectedPaper {
     padding: 8px 12px;
     background-color: rgba(217, 247, 233, 1); /* Use an RGBA color value for the background */